Preparing for Mediation in Morris County, NJ

 The mediation attorneys of Jacobs Berger are qualified to act as both mediation attorneys and independent counsel during mediation.
 Our firm takes pride in helping clients through the mediation process in Morris County towns including Madison, Randolph, Denville, Morristown, Dover, Tewksbury, and all of Northern New Jersey.
 We believe in offering dynamic and personalized legal solutions which are tailored towards the needs and concerns of each one of our divorce and family law clients.

-Call our office today to learn more about the mediation process and how you can prepare through a confidential and comprehensive case assessment.
+Call our office today to learn more about the mediation process and how you can prepare through a confidential and comprehensive Strategic Planning Session.

 Denville Mediation Preparation Lawyers Discuss Selecting a Mediator